Probing the sensitivity of dark energy dynamics to equation of state parametrization flexibility: Models

 \section{Models}

 As discussed in the introduction, we consider the well-studied CPL, BA, and EXP parametrizations, whose dark energy equations of state are given by

 where $a$ is the scale factor.

-The CPL parametrization provides flexibility only at low redshifts ($z\ll1$).
+The CPL parametrization provides a convenient first-order description of dark energy evolution around the present epoch, and is therefore most directly constrained at low redshifts ($z\lesssim1$).
 To allow greater freedom at higher redshifts, we introduce a simple extension of the $w$CDM model in which, instead of being a constant, the EoS evolves as a power law,

 where $\alpha$ is a free parameter.
-For $\alpha>1$, this form diverges as $a\to0$, but this does not affect our analysis since current observations probe only the low-redshift regime.To regularize the high-redshift behaviour while retaining the enhanced flexibility at low and intermediate redshifts, we further introduce a modified power-law (MPL) form,
+For $\alpha>1$, this form diverges as $a\to 0$, indicating that it is intended as an effective low- to intermediate-redshift parametrization rather than a complete description of the early Universe.
+To regularize the high-redshift behaviour while retaining the enhanced flexibility at low and intermediate redshifts, we further introduce a modified power-law (MPL) form,

-which asymptotically approaches $w(a)\to2w_0$ as $a\to0$.
+which asymptotically approaches $w(a)\to2w_0$ as $a\to0$ and $\alpha>0$.
+This regularized behaviour allows one to explore the impact of different high-redshift extrapolations while remaining consistent with current observational sensitivity.
 While this fixed asymptotic value introduces a dynamical restriction, it is again irrelevant for present data.
 Both parametrizations can be further generalized by introducing an additional parameter,

-where $\beta$ controls the asymptotic behaviour of the equation of state at high redshift.
+where $\beta$ controls the asymptotic behaviour of the EoS at high redshift.
+These parametrizations can be viewed as simple phenomenological extensions that probe how different functional forms for $w(a)$ influence the inferred dynamics, while maintaining the same number of free parameters as CPL.
 In this work, we restrict our analysis to the two representative cases $\beta=0$ and $\beta=1$, corresponding to the PL and MPL forms, respectively.

 For $z\ll1$, both PL and MPL reduce to the CPL form with $w(a=1)=w_0$ and

 The corresponding dark energy density evolution for the PL model is

 which reduces to the $w$CDM form in the limit $\alpha\to0$.
 For the MPL model, the dark energy density evolves as